antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ## Get to know the machine

-I was part of two different groups for the group assignement, simply because I was around and it's always good to know a bit about the differences between the machines.
+I was part of two different groups for the group assignement, simply because I was around and it's always good to know a bit more about the differences between the machines.

 ### Trotec Speedy 100